 |World leaders hold aid summit to help Beirut

-French President Emmanuel Macron hosted a summit on Sunday to encourage other world leaders to help Beirut.
-The virtual conference was held in response to the catastrophic explosion that devastated Lebanon's capital city last week.
-President Macron said the Lebanese people needed aid immediately and directly.
-He said: "We must act quickly and efficiently so that this aid goes directly to where it is needed.
+France's President Macron has hosted a summit to ask world leaders to help Beirut.
+The virtual conference was held after the catastrophic explosion that devastated Lebanon's capital last week.
+President Macron said Lebanon needed aid immediately.
+He said: "We must act quickly…so that this aid goes directly to where it is needed.
 Lebanon's future is at stake."
-The conference was co-hosted by the UN and secured pledges of assistance from dozens of countries, including Lebanon's neighbours, countries from Europe and Asia, and the USA.
+Dozens of pledges of assistance came from Lebanon's neighbours, Europe, Asia, and the USA.
 The international donors have so far pledged $300 million to help Beirut.

-The European Commission promised over $68 million to help Beirut.
-An EC spokesperson said: "As needs rise, we are providing humanitarian support to hundreds of thousands of the most vulnerable people."
-The funding will go directly to charities and UN agencies.
-The Arab state of Qatar pledged the biggest donation from a single country.
-It is donating $50 million, while Kuwait offered $40 million.
-There was also spiritual assistance for the people of Lebanon.
-The head of the Roman Catholic Church, Pope Francis, made a plea saying: "We must all work for the good of this beloved country."
-He added: "I also renew my appeal for generous help from the international community."
+Europe promised over $68 million to help Beirut.
+A spokesperson said: "As needs rise, we are providing humanitarian support to hundreds of thousands of the most vulnerable people."
+The funding will go directly to charities.
+Qatar pledged $50 million, the biggest donation from a single country, while Kuwait offered $40 million.
+There was also spiritual assistance from the head of the Roman Catholic Church, Pope Francis.
+He made a plea saying: "We must all work for the good of this beloved country."
+He appealed for "generous help from the international community".